telent/lizard/README.md

 # Lizard

+*Lizard is being completely rewritten in a test-driven style now that I actually know what I want it to do.
+This README is from the previously implemented spike (available in the old-master branch) and may not correspond to either current or future reality in every respect*

 **Lizard** is a process/service monitor designed for starting, stopping, restarting, and tracking the state of services on Unixoid systems.
 It is primarily designed for "application" services (web